 Running TrueProbes Evaluation on Existing Probe Sets

 A0_BKJH_ProbeComparison_Wrapper_cluster_V5 is the main script for running the software.
-The design file requires three inputs (id, id2, and cluster), as well as files that specify the settings describing how the probe set evaluation will be performed.
+The design file requires three inputs (id, cluster, id2), as well as files that specify the settings describing how the probe set evaluation will be performed.
 For a description and list of files used to define the probe evaluation settings, see Section 6.

+In MATLAB

 The code is run via the command line.

 A0_BKJH_ProbeComparison_Wrapper_cluster_V5(id,cluster,id2)